astronomer/docs/learn/external-python-operator.md

         pip install --no-cache-dir -r snowpark_requirements.txt
     ```

-    These commands install `pyenv` in your Airflow environment and create a Python 3.8 virtual environment called `snowpark_env` with the required packages to run Snowpark that will be used by the ExternalPythonOperator.
-The `pyenv` environment will be created when you start your Airflow project, and can be used by any number of ExternalPythonOperator tasks.
-If you use a different virtual environment package (e.g. `venv` or `conda`) you may need to update this step.
+    These commands install `pyenv` in your Airflow environment and create a Python 3.8 virtual environment called `snowpark_env` with the required packages to run Snowpark.
+The `pyenv` environment is initialized when you start your Airflow project and can be used by any ExternalPythonOperator tasks.
+If you use a different virtual environment package (such as `venv` or `conda`), you might need to update this configuration.

-4. (Optional) If you setup a Snowflake connection with a secrets manager as described in [Step 2](#step-2-create-a-connection-to-snowflake-in-your-secrets-manager-optional), add a new file to the root folder of your project called `secrets-manager.env` and add environment variables that can be used to connect to your secrets manager.
+4. (Optional) If you set up a Snowflake connection with a secrets manager as described in [Step 2](#step-2-create-a-connection-to-snowflake-in-your-secrets-manager-optional), add a new file to the root folder of your project called `secrets-manager.env` and add environment variables that can be used to connect to your secrets manager.
 For example, if you use AWS parameter store, you might add the following:

     ```text
     AWS_ACCESS_KEY_ID=<your-access-key-id>
     AWS_SECRET_ACCESS_KEY=<your-secret-access-key>
     ```

-    Add the `secrets-manager.env` file to your project's ``.gitignore` file so sensitive credentials aren't tracked in git, and update the last two lines of your Dockerfile to the following:
+    Add the `secrets-manager.env` file to your project's `.gitignore` file so sensitive credentials aren't tracked in git, and update the last two lines of your Dockerfile to the following:

     ```docker
     pip install --no-cache-dir -r snowpark_requirements.txt && \